SA Police is currently recruiting police officers and protective security officers. Watch our latest recruiting video

 You must either be an Australian or New Zealand citizen, or hold Australian permanent residency to join SA Police.

-You need to be at least 18 years old before you can begin your cadet training.
+You need to be at least 18 years old before you submit an application.
 There is no upper age limit – all applicants undergo the same application and testing process.

 To apply for a position as a police officer, you need to hold a C class (car) Australian driver’s licence and have experience driving both manual and automatic vehicles.